Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a

 Cats are quirky, intelligent creatures that enrich our lives, so we want to find names that fit their nature.
 One good place to look for names with meaning is Native American mythology.
 When you name your cat something that has meaning, the name becomes a great talking point.

 So, take a look at the 25 names below and see if any of them inspire you to name your next cat or kitten after Native American mythology.

 Asin was an ogress who was said to plague the Alsea tribe by eating their children.
 Parents used her name to get their children to do what they wanted them to do.
 Huckleberries belonged to Asin, so no tribe members ate them.
 Asin would make a nice name for a powerful or somehow intimidating female cat.
 If that cat happened to be the color of huckleberries all the better!
 Of course, this name would also fit a cat who doesn’t like children.

-The Caddaja is a scary horned snake or ogre, depending on which legend you read.
+The Caddaja is a terrifying horned snake or ogre, depending on which legend you read.
 The Caddo tribe claims this myth.
 Caddaja hunted humans in every story, so this name would be good for a cat of either gender that likes hunting and pouncing a lot.

 This trickster god was a coyote deity in Arikara mythology.
 Chirich is a very clever but careless creature.
 Chirich always gets himself and those around him in trouble.
 He is greedy, lies, and otherwise behaves outrageously.
 This name could work well for a male cat who likes to cause trouble.

 This Bakairi goddess of the night is actually the aunt of Keri and Kame, two names you will see below.
 Evaki takes the sun out of its jar every morning and puts it away at night.
 She is known for looking over sleep and dreams.
 Her symbol is sometimes seen as a bat.
 Because of her association with nighttime, Evaki might make a great name for a female black or dark grey cat.